How it works

 Qualitative questions are generally best to use in the early, exploratory stages of creative research—getting a vibe for what type of creative you should be publishing.
 While quantitative questions will give you a comprehensive amount of data for finding out which creative ideas work—because the numbers are bigger, you can have a bit more confidence in their authority.

 Here are some example questions you could ask to get you started.
 We’ve also got more creative testing example questions to inspire your research.
+If you’re pressed for time, we have a creative testing survey template with all the best practices built-in.

 You want your respondents to give you insights that are completely unbiased.
 Biased responses = decisions based on unreliable insights.